This post contains a sponsored inclusion of Candlewick Press, but all of the opinions within are those of The Everymom editorial board.

 The moment I read that line back in high school, something clicked into place inside my heart.
 A good book leaves you longing well after its story has come to an end.
 Its characters and the places they inhabit leave an imprint and, in turn, can’t help but craft the way in which we see the world.

 With this philosophy in mind, I can’t think of a more meaningful gift to give my children than the most beloved of fictional friends.
 Courageous, kind, loyal, and infinitely unforgettable, the characters at the center of these books are just the type you’d want accompanying your little ones throughout childhood.
-Read on for 13 memorable children’s chapter books to read alongside your kids.
+Read on for 13 memorable children’s chapter books for kids of all ages.

 When Mercy Watson, a beloved pig, goes missing in the chaotic neighborhood of Deckawoo Drive, the Watsons are heartbroken, and local authorities prove unhelpful.
 But when a clever idea to hire a bumbling private investigator, Percival Smidgely, and his pigeon Polly, emerges, the neighborhood comes together to solve the mystery.
 As they follow hoofprints and an enticing scent, the community sleuths embark on a heartwarming and funny adventure.
 This is the newest addition to Kate DiCamillo’s beloved Tales from Deckawoo Drive series and is sure to be a hit for littles getting into chapter books.